Skip to main content

 • MRI: The gold standard for soft tissue.
 If we suspect a labral tear, herniated disc, or ACL injury, an MRI is the right call.
 No radiation, but the scan takes 30 to 60 minutes.

-• CT scan (bone-specific): Used for complex fractures where we need a 3D view of bone with high precision, especially around the spine, pelvis, or wrist.
+• CT scan (bone-specific): Used for complex fractures where we need a 3D view of bone with high precision, particularly around the spine, pelvis, or wrist.

 Why is "wait and see" the right rule for back pain?